FredHutch/git-class-roster/README.md

 ## Intoduction to Git & GitHub Class Roster Project

-#### Please add your information the "roster.html" file buy doing the following:
+#### Please add your information the "roster.html" file by doing the following:

 - Clone this repo to your local system: